idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 10.0.10.15
 ```

+Now exit from the util node.

-Set the openshift-1 network to use the util server as a DNS server.
+Back on your workstation, set the openshift-1 network to use the util server as a DNS server.

 ```
 $ os subnet set --no-dns-nameservers openshift-1-subnet
 $ os subnet set --dns-nameserver 10.0.10.10 openshift-1-subnet
 ```

-Reboot the util node (or reset its DHCP) to get the new DNS server.
+ssh into the util node again, and reboot it (or reset its DHCP) to get the new DNS server.

 ```
 [centos@openshift-1-util ~]$ sudo reboot